dchest/tweetnacl-js/README.md

 Other functions are deterministic and will continue working.

-If you have a cryptographically-strong source of entropy (not `Math.random`!), and you know what you are doing, you can plug it into TweetNaCl-js like this:
+If you have a cryptographically-strong source of entropy (not `Math.random`!), and you know what you are doing, you can plug it into TweetNaCl.js like this:

     nacl.setPRNG(function(x, n) {
       // ... copy n random bytes into x ...